heimdal/heimdal/lib/asn1/README-X681.md

-These relational entities are immutable in that they are defined in ASN.1 modules that are compiled and there is no way to change them at run-time, only query them.
+These relational entities are immutable in that they are defined in ASN.1 modules that are compiled and there is no way to change them at run-time, only query them (although perhaps object sets marked as extensible are intended to be extensible at run-time?).
 To mutate them one must edit the ASN.1 module that defines them and recompile it.
 IOS entities also have no on-the-wire representation.

 So far, the IOS seems just so useless to us: we have some, but non-urgent need to specify immutable relational data.
 For example, cryptosystem parameters,